kennedywai/metal1/mcu_control/base_control/README.md

   * "#define RUGBY 4" when uploading Rugby or Angel.

 ## Test speed control
-  * Enter 4 charactors target speed in Arduino Serial Console/Window.
-     Any value from -10.9 to +10.9 for Andbot, Any value from -31 to +31 for Rugby or Angel
+  * Enter 4 charactors target speed in Arduino Serial Console/Window and select 56700Hz for baudrate Any value from -10.9 to +10.9 for Andbot, Any value from -31 to +31 for Rugby or Angel
   * If "actual speed" is close to "target speed," wiring and control board are working; if not, check wiring or swap encoder pins.
   * "vnh5019_base.ino" is for the motor controller board for base.
 (Upload this if vnh5019 control board pass speed test.)